laurenkumar/bscinvest/README.md

 No data is stored on any database, the only storage used is LocalStorage so that the user does not have to retype its wallet address.
 Will add a connect button to directly connect to metamask or others.

-Its possible you have the reload the webpage to see the updated list
+Its possible you have to reload the webpage to see the updated list

 BZZ link: https://bah5acgza42imbfxsrsh4wg6s5cfgpyacdxiuxq5cpph45f247p7fct3r3aeq.bzz.link/